EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - Automatically save/load states
 - Save files to Google Drive (only if downloaded from Google Play)
 - Simulate various screens, such as LCD or CRT
-- Remap some touch screen controls (such as joysticks or d-pads) to gyroscopic input, by double tapping / tripple tapping the buttons
+- Remap some touch screen controls (such as joysticks or d-pads) to gyroscopic input, by double tapping / triple tapping the buttons
 - Customizable touch controls (size and position)
 - ROMs scanning and indexing
 - Gamepad support